gdamdam/iagitup/README.md

 ## Features

 - **Full-fidelity snapshots** -- every branch, tag, and ref is preserved in a single git bundle.
+- **Git LFS support** -- LFS-enabled repos are detected automatically; large file objects are fetched and archived alongside the bundle.
 - **Wiki archiving** -- wiki repositories are detected and bundled automatically.
 - **Rich IA metadata** -- description, README, topics, language, stars, and more are attached to each item.
 - **Duplicate prevention** -- two layers (local state cache + IA item check) ensure the same snapshot is never uploaded twice.